Skip to main content

 How to apply a perspective: a four-step procedure

-A practical procedure usable in IA2 drafting.
+A practical procedure usable in IA1 drafting.

-Step one.
-Choose the perspective that the text actually rewards.
 Not every lens fits every text.
 A feminist reading of a text with no women, treated only as a structuring absence, is a real reading; a feminist reading of a text whose central character is a woman whose interiority is the text's main work is more obvious.
 Choose the lens that promises to make the text visible in new ways.

-Step two.
-Orient your reader in one paragraph.
 State the primary question your chosen lens asks.
 Do not deliver a full theoretical history.
-IA2 is analysis with theory as tool, not a theory essay with text as example.
+IA1 is a conversation about the texts with theory as tool, not a theory essay with text as example.

-Step three.
-Move through the text with the lens active.
 For each piece of evidence (a quoted phrase, a scene, a character moment, a structural feature), ask what the lens makes visible here.
 Quote short.
 Analyse precisely.

-Step four.
-Register where the text resists the lens.
-This is the move that separates A-band from B-band IA2 work.
+This is the move that separates A-band from B-band IA1 work.
 No literary text is perfectly readable by any single lens.
 The text always exceeds the reading.
 Naming a moment where the text complicates, resists or pushes back on the lens is what marks discerning analytical work.

 Holding the perspective primary versus holding the text primary